 - arugula or other leafy greens

-- Lemon Herb Yogurt, recipe follows
+- Lemon Herb Yogurt (see notes)

 - Using the coarse grinder attachment on your Kitchenaid mixer, or equivalent, feed the cubes of pork and chicken through the chute.
 Press firmly with the tool, but do not force.
 Alternate pork and chicken with the bacon pieces and fat scraped from the saute pan.

 - Run all the proteins through the grinder a second time.
 This time through, alternate with onion, ginger, jalapeno, and cilantro.

 - Place the ground ingredients into a large mixing bowl.

 - Add the ingredients bread crumbs through pepper to the ground ingredients.
 Using both hands, mix all ingredients together thoroughly.

 - Allowing about 6 ounces per patty, form desired number of patties.
 Remaining sausage can be stored in a zip bag in the freezer for another meal.